SBA Economic Injury Disaster Loan and Emergency Grant

 - You can apply for an EIDL online with the SBA.

-- If you meet the new criteria, when you apply, you can request an emergency advance of up to $10,000.
-Because the SBA is working to restart the emergency advance program and screen for new eligibility criteria, please check the SBA website for updates on implementation.
+- If you meet the new criteria, when you apply, you can request an emergency advance.
+Because the SBA will be working to implement the new $5,000 grants for severely impacted small businesses, please check the SBA website for updates on implementation.

 - You can visit an SBA resource partner who can help guide you through the loan application process.
 You can find your nearest Small Business Development Center (SBDC) or Women’s Business Center here.